XilerNet/specification/README.md

 DNS invalid.o example.
 A IN 5100000000 127.0.0.1 5bc53d9227...i0 ope6kNBBuUJi6H4NH...
 ```

-## Drop subdomains / DNS records
+## Drop subdomains / DNS records and domains

-Invalidate a dns record, does as it says.
+Invalidate a record, does as it says.
 Prevents the resolver from returning the ip in a round-robin form.

-Its gets validated by this regex expression: `DNS-DROP [a-z\d]{64}i[0-9] \S+` which follows this format: `DNS-DROP <dns inscription id> <signature>`
+Its gets validated by this regex expression: `DROP [a-z\d]{64}i[0-9] \S+` which follows this format: `DROP <inscription id> <signature>`

+> NOTE: This record invalidates your domain, this allows you to recover a domain even if you have lost your wallet private key.

 ```
-DNS-DROP 5bc53d9227...i0 ope6kNBBuUJi6H4NH...
+DROP 5bc53d9227...i0 ope6kNBBuUJi6H4NH...
 ```

 ## Domain validity